rnelsonchem/simpledbf/README.rst

     In : dbf = dbf.to_pandassql('sqlite:///foo.db')

-This method takes two optional arguments. `table` is the name of the table you'd like to use.
+This method takes three optional arguments. `table` is the name of the table you'd like to use.
 If this is not passed, your new table will have the same name as the DBF file without file extension.
 Again, the default here is to append to an existing table.
 If you want to start fresh, delete the existing table before using this function.
 The `chunksize` keyword processes the DBF file in chunks of records no larger than this size.
+The `na` keyword changes the value used for missing/bad entries (default is 'nan' which inserts `float('nan')`).

 .. code::